Nashville Newspaper Apologizes For ‘Horrific’ Ad That Claimed ‘Islam’ Was Going To Deploy Nuclear Weapon In US

-Nashville’s The Tennessean newspaper has apologized for a “horrific” ad it ran that claimed that “Islam” was going to detonate a nuclear weapon in the city next month, CNBC News reported.
+Nashville’s The Tennessean newspaper has apologized for a “horrific” ad it ran, which claimed “Islam” was going to detonate a nuclear weapon in the city next month, NBC News reported.

-On Sunday, all copies of the print edition of the newspaper included an ad, made to look like an actual news article but with the words “Paid Advertisement”in small print, that made the claim.
-The “article” bore a feature image of President Trump with Pope Francis I, with people in traditional Islamic garb, as well as burning fires, in the background.
+On Sunday, all copies of the print edition of the newspaper included an ad — one made to look like an actual news article but with the words “Paid Advertisement” in small print — that made the claim.
+The “article” bore a featured image of President Donald Trump with Pope Francis I, with people in traditional Islamic garb, as well as burning fires in the background.
 The “headline” read, “Dear Citizens of Nashville…”

 This morning, the Nashville @Tennessean — the largest newspaper in the state — published a full-page ad from a far-right client warning “Islam is going to detonate a nuclear device in Nashville, Tennessee.”
 It’s accompanied by photos of Donald Trump and Pope Francis. pic.twitter.com/9vvUbteSIh